Saatvik1/Futures-Market-Analysis/Analysis/NQ/Zanek5Breakout/README.md

 If price first breaks the high, the trader will be entered in a long, betting that price will go higher.
 The take profit is the # of points that the opening range size is.
 So if the opening range size is 5 points, and the trader enters into a long at a price of 10,000, the take profit for the trade is at 10,005, and the stop loss is at 9,990, the other side of the opening range.

 ### Stakeholder Request:
 The trader who sought the opinion of others wanted to know if it was a strategy worth using.
+The stakeholder wanted a simple strategy, one that isn't complicated, and something that is low cost to run and keep track of.
 Since it is a purely mechanical strategy, it can be coded and back-tested, which I offered to do for him.
 We wanted to know the following:
 - Has the strategy been profitable?
 - Is the strategy overly risky?
 That is, are the stop sizes too large to risk, given that traders can only accumulate so much drawdown.